joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

         ...
     }

-When the user selects a filter, the application calls the controller instance’s `setFilter()` method, giving the controller a reference to the relevant filter factory object, which it stores in an instance variable named `_filterFactory`.
+When the user selects a filter, the application calls the controller instance's `setFilter()` method, giving the controller a reference to the relevant filter factory object, which it stores in an instance variable named `_filterFactory`.